AgenaRisk/api-py/README.md

 ### 4.1.4 `set_distr_type(new_distr_type)`

 A method to set the table type (`distr_type`) of a node.
 If a `Node` is `simulated`, its table type can be "Expression" or "Partitioned" - the latter is only if the node has discrete parent nodes.
-If a `Node` is `not simulated`, its table type can be "Manual", "Expression", or "Partitioned (if the node has parent nodes)".
+If a `Node` is `not simulated`, its table type can be "Manual", "Expression", or "Partitioned (if the node has discrete parent nodes)".

 Changing the node's distribution type (table type) adjusts its `states`/`probabilities`/`expressions`` parameters accordingly.